AlexanderEggers/hitogo/README.md

 [![Download](https://api.bintray.com/packages/mordag/android/Hitogo/images/download.svg) ](https://bintray.com/mordag/android/Hitogo/_latestVersion)

-Hitogo is a fluent-api for Android which helps to simplify alerts for your app!
+Hitogo is a fluent-api for Android which helps you to simplify alerts for your app!
 This api can be initialsed by only a few lines of codes.

 Download
 --------